About Camp Sealth

 Dates of Employment

-Most positions start on June 13 and end August 26.
+Most positions start on June 13 and end on Sept.
+1st .
 All staff are expected to work the full season, including the training weeks.
 Time off (up to one week) must be requested prior to hire.
 If you need more than one week off, this can be discussed in your interview.
 We may have some flexibility depending on the position applied and the schedule changes requested.
 Exceptions may be made for returning staff, who can apply for half-summer positions (minimum four weeks).

 The cost of transportation to Camp Sealth is entirely your own responsibility.
 We can provide a pick-up at the airport, bus, train, or ferry terminals at the beginning and end of your employment.
 Camp Sealth will also provide transportation for occasional staff recreational activities on break days, but all other transportation to/from camp is your own responsibility.